 Gender Comparisons of Parental Involvement Motives, Leisure Activities, and Childhood Depression

 Mental health is a serious concern in our country with depression being the most commonly diagnosed mental health disease.
-As many as 1 in 33 children may have depression with the number for adolescents even higher, but only one-third of children with mental health issues get the help they need (National Alliance on mental illness, n.d.).
-Parent and adult involvement has been shown to play a factor in childhood behaviors and mental health (McHale, Crouter, & Tucker, 2001; Wright, Parent, Forehand, Edwards, Conners-Burrow, & Long, 2013) and research has examined how parents can best help their children once they have been diagnosed with a mental illness (Honey, Fraser, Llewellyn, Hazell & Clarke, 2013).
+As many as 1 in 33 children may have depression with the number for adolescents even higher, but only one-third of children with mental health issues get the help they need (1National Alliance on mental illness, n.d.).
+Parent and adult involvement has been shown to play a factor in childhood behaviors and mental health (2McHale, Crouter, & Tucker, 2001; 3Wright, Parent, Forehand, Edwards, Conners-Burrow, & Long, 2013) and research has examined how parents can best help their children once they have been diagnosed with a mental illness (4Honey, Fraser, Llewellyn, Hazell & Clarke, 2013).
 However, further research still needs to be done to examine how parent motives for involvement in both mothers and fathers and their leisure activities may affect a child’s depression and how the child perceives their relationship with each of their parents.
 This study was designed to examine the relationships between parent involvement motives, leisure activities, child depression, and the child’s relationship with their parents.

 Some of the main causes of depression in children are from conflict between the parents, maternal depression, and having parents that are divorced and continuously fighting (Heller, 2012).
 Heller discusses that for children, depression more often occurs in boys because when they act out sometimes the actual cause may go unnoticed therefore undiagnosed.
 There are several forms of depression, one of them being dysthymia, which is a more mild form of depression but last much longer than major depression and has some of the same symptoms.
 Dysthymia is more common in school age children, which makes this form of depression harder to diagnose and has longer lasting effects that may influence whether or not the person will have depression as an adult.

 One way to combat depression in both children and adults may be through leisure activities.
-Iso-Ahola (1997) discussed the connection between leisure activities and health.
+5Iso-Ahola (1997) discussed the connection between leisure activities and health.
 Leisure affects health in two ways; the simple act of leisure for intrinsic reasons and the physical health benefits that come from leisure activities that include forms of exercise.
 For a person to obtain the health benefits leisure activities offer they first must be able to discover leisure.
 Some constraints to discovering leisure are living in a society that puts a higher value on a strong work ethic, lack of information, and attitudes governing leisure.
 Active leisure has been shown to improve cognitive function, self-esteem, self-concept, social relationships, and has been shown to reduce feelings of depression and anxiety.
 Some leisure activities, however, can have an adverse effect on health such as excessive television watching and drug use.
 For a person to be successful in leisure and experience the best health outcomes they need to be able to discover leisure and value the benefits.
 Then they need to be able to freely choose the leisure activity, be challenged both physically and mentally, and have a sense of determination and competence that can encouraged and reinforced through social interactions in an activity.